Preliminary Trends Announcement: National Office Market

 Office Sector Trends

-The national average asking rent increased 0.4% in the first quarter while the effective rent, which nets out landlord concessions, increased 0.5% in the quarter.
-At $33.58 per square foot (asking) and $27.26 per square foot (effective), the average rents have increased 2.2% and 2.3%, respectively, from the first quarter of 2018.
+Both the national average asking rent and effective rent, which nets out landlord concessions, increased 0.6% in the third quarter.
+At $34.06 per square foot (asking) and $27.65 per square foot (effective), the average rents have increased 2.6% from the third quarter of 2018.

 Office: National Vacancy & Rent Trends